Flavor changing top decays to charm and Higgs with $\tau \tau$ at the LHC: Event Level Analysis with Boosted Decision Trees

+In this section, we present the event level analysis using the event generator \textsc{Pythia}~8~\cite{Sjostrand:2014zea} and the detector simulation program \textsc{Delphes}~\cite{deFavereau:2013fsa}.
+From this analysis, the cross sections for the FCNH signal and the backgrounds are shown in Table~\ref{crossBSD} after applying the selection requirements.

+For the event level analysis, the mass resolutions are worse than at the parton level.
+Therefore, the mass selection window is relaxed and the selected events are used to train and test the boosted decision trees (BDT) classifier to increase the background rejection relative to signal acceptance.
+The \textsc{Root}~\cite{Brun:1997pa} \textsc{TMVA} \cite{Hocker:2007ht} package is used to perform the signal and background classification.
+We apply the following requirements on the sample \begin{itemize} \item[(i)] 65 GeV $\leq M(j_1,j_2) \leq$ 100 GeV, \item[(ii)] 40 GeV $ \leq M_T(\ell,\ell) \leq$ 300 GeV, \item[(iii)] $M_{col}(\tau,\tau) \leq$ 200 GeV and $M_{col}(c,\tau,\tau) \leq $ 300 GeV, and \item[(iv)] 20 GeV $ \leq E_c \leq $ 70 GeV, \end{itemize} and then process it through the BDT, which contains 1000 trees at a depth of 5.
+The BDT response is shown in Fig~\ref{bdt}.
+The BDT is employed to optimize the selection requirements and improve the statistical significance.

+Event selection using the BDT classifier improves the statistical significance of the analysis relative to using an event based selection on kinematic and acceptance variables only.
+Table~\ref{comp} shows that the BDT analysis improves the statistical significance by more than a factor of two.

-To improve the significance of the FCNH signal for the event level analysis, a BDT is employed.
-Table~\ref{2sigmaDelphes} presents the 95\% confidence limits on $\lambda_{tch}$ at $\sqrt{s} = 14$ and 27 TeV using an integrated $\mathcal{L} = 300$ and 3000~fb$^{-1}$.
+Table~\ref{2sigmaDelphes} presents the 95\% confidence level limits on $\lambda_{tch}$ at $\sqrt{s} = 13, 14$ and 27 TeV using an integrated $\mathcal{L} = 300$ and 3000~fb$^{-1}$.
 In addition, the minimum $\lambda_{tch}$ for $5\sigma$ discovery at the LHC is presented in Table~\ref{5sigdelphes}.
 We conclude that it will be difficult to discover this channel at 13 and 14~TeV colliders in this channel, but a 27 TeV high energy collider holds promise for this signature.
-Figure~\ref{fig:contours} (c) and (d) presents the $2\sigma$ (yellow) and $5\sigma$ (green) regions for the signal in $[\cos{\beta-\alpha},\tilde{\rho}_{tc}]$ plane, at different integrated luminosity.